 If you think scheduling involves just creating a “simple” timetable, think again!

-And if you’re really agonizing on how to make a perfect schedule?
-Well, it requires a lot more than just scribbling down your employee’s name with set hours and dates.
+It requires a lot more than just scribbling down your employee’s name with set hours and dates.

 Research shows only 39% of 80 renowned retailers actually have consistent schedules.
 (The same can be said for even more industries!)

 That figure is shocking, considering that digital solutions are out there and are so easy to use.
 In fact, employees who use the right tools and know how to create a schedule are 19% more effective on their tasks.

 So, if you’re still using Excel, or the old-fashioned pen and paper, we have a lot in store to show you.
 Let’s break down how to create the perfect schedule so that you can be the manager employees rave about.